noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 Similarly, the Ruby evented support (e.g. EventMachine) isn’t amazing.
 That’s not a problem for you… Unless it is.

+{% img /images/event_machine.jpg 300 131 "EventMachine Logo" %}

 ## Architecture

-The Heroku architecture is great for hosting, and a little weird if you’re hosted.
+The Heroku architecture is great if you're building a hosting service, and a little weird if you’re being hosted on it.

-Basically, your app needs to be prepared to be killed and put onto a new server at any time, instantly.
+Your app needs to be prepared to be killed and put onto a new server at any time, instantly.
 That means you can’t write to local disk (no log files, no file-based Rails cache), nor assume that things like global variables will last from request to request.

 You can do some Heroku-specific logging, but you have to do it all in a very specific style.

 It also means that a lot of your existing operations knowledge doesn’t work.
-You can’t log into the machine and poke around, and you certainly can’t change anything, or have your application save local state or logs.
+You can’t log into the machine and poke around, and you certainly can’t modify machine settings or have your application save local state or logs.

 Is that a problem?
 Well, sometimes.